blockchainsllc/in3-docs/docs/api-java.md

 ``String``  **transactionHash**
 ========== =====================
 ```

 ##### getUncleByBlockNumberAndIndex

-Returns information about an uncle of a block number and uncle index position.
+Returns information about an uncle of a blockNumber and uncle index position.

 Note: An uncle doesn't contain individual transactions.